nus-cs2103-AY2021S1/tp/docs/team/eeliang.md

 ### Contributions to Developer Guide

-I contributed to the Model section of the developer guide, which documents how `Model` class works with `Inventory` and `FinanceAccount` to execute our programme.
-I also created the class diagram for the Model.
+I contributed to the Model section of the developer guide, which documents how `Model` class works with `Inventory` and `FinanceAccount` during the execution of our programme.
+I also created the class diagram for `Model` class.

 ### Contributions to Team Based Task